-Halloween is gaining momentum in Australia and there’s lots to know about how the whole thing works.
-If you planned to be involved, here’s some tips to help you navigate the eerie event!
+Halloween has gained huge momentum in Australia and there’s lots to know about how the whole thing works.
+If you planned to be involved, here are some tips to help you navigate the eerie event!

 When to go

-Trick or treating occurs on the 31st of October which is a Wednesday this year.
+This year, Trick or treating will occur on the Thursday 31st of October.
 Door knocking usually starts from about 5pm onwards with things getting serious around 6pm and finishing up around 8 or 9pm.

 Where to go

-Stay local!
-Where possible, trick or treat within walking distance of your home.
 It’s unreasonable to expect that a select few streets can provide enough treats for the now hundreds of kids who trick or treat each year.
-Plus it’s a great way to meet your neighbours and be part of the community.
+Plus, it’s a great way to meet your neighbours and be part of the community.